emulsify-ds/emulsify-website/posts/emulsify-and-drupal.md

 npm run audit:twig-stories
 ```

-That kind of tooling matters because upgrades are easier when teams can see what actually needs attention.
+That tooling matters because upgrades are easier when teams can see what actually needs attention.
 Instead of guessing where a project may rely on older patterns, teams can review the audit output and make targeted updates.

 [See our upgrading to Emulsify Core 4.x guide.](#)